SEND Information Report

 How will I know how my child is doing and how will you help me to support my child?

-- We offer an open door policy and you are welcome to make an appointment with the class teacher or SENCo to discuss how your child I getting on.
+- We offer an open door policy and you are welcome to make an appointment with the class teacher or SENDCo to discuss how your child is getting on.
 We can offer practical advice on how to help your child at home.

 - We believe your child's education is a partnership between home and school and like to keep communication channels open.
 Some children with more complex needs may have a Home/School Link book to record important details about the day.

-- Additional meetings with your child's class teacher, school SENCo, or the school Emotional Literacy Support Assistants, may be held to discuss your child's progress, in addition to the usual parent consultations.
+- Additional meetings with your child's class teacher, school SENDCo, or the school Emotional Literacy Support Assistants, may be held to discuss your child's progress, in addition to the usual parent consultations.

 - Some children will have an Individual Education Plan.
 This will list specific targets and is reviewed termly.
 The targets are shared with parents and the expectation is that your child will achieve the target by the time it is to be reviewed.